The Importance of Cybersecurity

 This October, why not suggest a rolling training programme to keep cybersecurity awareness top of mind for your customers and their employees?
 Topics might include how to use your current security software (especially email protection tools), what specific threats are trending around the world, and any developments in cybersecurity technology that are specific to individual roles.

 Cyber-attacks don’t have to be inevitable.
 The crucial lesson to learn and share is that the most effective controls are simple and straightforward.
 With a culture of good security hygiene and adoption of the most straightforward of protocols like MFA, organisations can immediately protect themselves from the majority of cyber-attacks.

 At intY, we’re here to support you in shielding your customers from the ever-evolving sophistication of cybercrime.
 We understand that cybersecurity threats come in a variety of forms, and your customers need protection from them all.
-So, to keep their systems secure and resilient, and keep you on top of all the key considerations, our experts have devised 5 cybersecurity pillars:
+So, to keep their systems secure and resilient, and keep you on top of all the key considerations, our experts have devised 5 cybersecurity components:

 - Email protection – email security, archiving, continuity and backup.

-- Endpoint protection – cloud security, ATS, EDR/MDR/XDR, mobile device management, patch management
+- Endpoint protection – cloud security, ATS, EDR/MDR/XDR, mobile device management, patch management.

-- Web protection – web filtering and web app firewall
+- Web protection – web filtering and web app firewall.

-- Backup and DR – backup, SaaS Application/Cloud to Cloud Backups, Disaster Recovery
+- Backup and DR – backup, SaaS Application/Cloud to Cloud Backups, Disaster Recovery.

 - Identity management – MFA, password management, user management and active directories.

 Use these components as a foundation for your cybersecurity planning, strategies and training.
 You’ll have all the bases covered, and your customers should avoid becoming another statistic in the global fight against cybercrime.